 30. First puller is test puller.
-If eliminator gets changed, first puller goes to the end of the class.
+If eliminator gets changed, first puller as the option to go to the end of the class or repull immediately.
 Any repull (turned down) tractor goes to the end of the class.

 32. Once tractor has gone over the scale and in staging area, no air, gas, or anything that would change tractor weight or hitch height may be added.
 If tractor leaves staging area to add air to tires, or transfer/add gas, or perform anything that would change tractor weight or hitch height, puller must have a track official accompany puller to observe and witness transaction and tractor must again cross the scale before returning to the staging area.

 1. If a competitor breaks in the previous class, and cannot make the pull order in the next class, puller must notify the track official for the need of extra time.
 The track official must allow that puller to drop to the last pulling position.